TortugaLabs/msys-ows/README.md

 - `mount_root`
   - make the root filesystem available and writeable.
 - `firstboot`
   - factory reset the device.
-(Do not do `mount_root`)
+  - Last I tested, you sort of need do `mount_root` first for this to work properly.
-  - Last I tested, output is send to /dev/kmsg, but it is not really interactive.
+  - All output is send to /dev/kmsg, but it is not really interactive.
 It is just asking for:
   - `jffs2reset: This will erase all settings and remove any installed packages.
 Are you sure?
 [N/y]`
   - So just enter `y` follow by `ENTER` and you are done.